 But simply sending out an occasional newsletter or social media post isn’t going to cut it.
-Therefore, you’ve got to engage customers in meaningful conversation just like you would if you were face to face or on the telephone.
+You’ve got to engage customers in meaningful conversation just like you would if you were in the same room together.
 You may be thinking of ways to do this right now and coming up short.
 Good news!
 We’ve done the legwork for you.

 Here are seven easy-to-use conversation starters that will work for business owners in almost any industry.
-They can be leveraged in social media and email marketing as well as face-to-face and phone conversations.
+They can be leveraged in social media and email marketing as well as those valuable one-on-one conversations.